-Holiday Notice: All CHSI locations will close on Friday December 23rd at 3pm in observance of Christmas Day.
-We will also be closed on Monday, December 26th, and will reopen on December 27th with normal business hours.
+Holiday Notice: All CHSI locations will close at 3pm on November 22nd, and will be closed on the 23rd and 24th, in observance of Thanksgiving.
+We will reopen on Monday, November 27th, with normal business hours.

 High blood pressure, also known as the silent killer, is a medical condition in which the force of the blood against the artery walls is too high.